direktiv/direktiv-knative-source/cmd/oci-source/README.md

 # Oracle Cloud Infrastructure (OCI) Knative Source

 This source receives events from Oracle Cloud Event Service.
+It converts the event from cloudevent specification 0.1 to 1.0.
 To use it there need to be a [Oracle Cloud Notification](https://docs.oracle.com/en-us/iaas/Content/Notification/Tasks/managingtopicsandsubscriptions.htm) of type *HTTPS*.
 There are a few limitations in Oracle Cloud calling an external HTTPS service:

 - Only Basic Authentication is supported
 - HTTPS target needs a valid certificate (no self-signed)